Interview with Cisco: Creating a digitally inclusive workplace

 Better access to data

-Data is essential to innovation – without accurate, up-to-date data, innovation simply isn’t possible.
+Data is essential to innovation – without accurate, up-to-date data, technology innovation in business and informed decision-making simply aren’t possible.
 Today, technology plays an essential role in information gathering, from a simple IoT sensor picking up a single data point, to dashboards that help make sense of the information, to cloud data stores that hold and compute our vast swathes of data.

 Getting a good handle on data visualisation using tools like Tableau can also help pave the way to innovation, making data manipulation and analysis far easier, thereby putting innovative ideas at your employees’ fingertips.